Travel Planning Procedure

 Bookings for rental cars can be made by either:

-- Using a Purchasing Card
+- Directly using a Purchase Card

 To avoid a refuelling service charge including higher fuel cost, staff should ensure the Rental Vehicle fuel tank is full before returning it to the Car Rental Company.
 Staff should not select the pre-paid fuel tank option as there is no credit applied for any un-used fuel remaining in the vehicle at the end of the hire period.